• Home

 The thing that finally sold me on the white slipcover was the idea from The Inspired Room of using quilts on top of your couch.
 This really opened up my eyes to the possibilities of “dressing up” your couch with quilts!
 Now I’m planning on making lots more quilts for my couch, especially for all my favorite holidays.
 I made this zig zag quilt for the standard every day one.

 So I saved up some money and bought my fabric.
-I got 10 oz white cotton canvas from Fabric.com.
+I got 10 oz white cotton canvas which you can find at Fabric Wholesale Direct.
 I consulted their upholstering guide to figure out how many yards to buy.
 I knew that I was going to make individual cushion covers for both the seats and the back rests so I added some more yards.
 I bought 22 yards.
 And I got too much.
 I think I still have like 3-5 or more yards left over.
 But that will be handy if something gets ruined and I can make matching throw pillows!

 Supplies: